timberland-sig/rh-linux-poc/README.md

 ```

 The IP addresses of the VMs on their management interface can be set
 in the `router-vm/.env` file.
-This file does not exists by default, but can be created
+This file does not exist by default, but can be created
 by copying the `router-vm/.env.example` file into `router-vm/.env`.

 ```shell